 - The treads are more worn-down on the inside (or medial) edge than the outside (lateral) edge of the bottom of your shoes

-If you are an overpronator (i.e. your ankle and/or your knees rotate inward while you run), you’d likely benefit from stability shoes, which are designed with a medial post on the inner edge of the shoe to help secure your foot.
-If left uncorrected, overpronation can lead to overuse injuries in the shins, Achilles, and knee.
+If you are an overpronator (i.e., your ankle and/or your knees rotate inward while you run), you’d likely benefit from stability shoes, which are designed with a medial post on the inner edge of the shoe to help secure your foot.
+If left uncorrected, overpronation can lead to overuse injuries in the shins, Achilles tendons, and knees.

-Even neutral runners might benefit from shoes with a bit of stability—especially during hard workouts and races, when your lower leg muscles and feet tire out and your form gets sloppier.
-Need help picking a stability shoe?
-Here are some of our favorites.
+Even neutral runners might benefit from shoes with a bit of stability—especially during hard workouts and races when your lower leg muscles and feet tire out, and you feel your form getting sloppier.
+Check out these Saucony stability shoes.

-Whether you’re looking for a neutral or stability shoe, we want to help you find the right pair for you.
-To help with your search, start by telling us about yourself in our Shoe Advisor tool, which will match you with a shoe that fits your needs.
+Whether you’re looking for a neutral or stability shoe, Saucony has the right pair for you.
+To help with your search, use the Saucony Shoe Finder.
+It will match you with a shoe that fits your needs.

 Be sure to keep checking the Saucony blog for tips and insights about shoes, training, racing, and more.

 Shop the entire Saucony collection in sizes for men, women, and kids.